Appendicitis: Signs and symptoms

 The presentation of acute appendicitis includes acute abdominal pain, nausea, vomiting, and fever.
 As the appendix becomes more swollen and inflamed, it begins to irritate the adjoining abdominal wall.
-This leads to the localization of the pain to the right lower quadrant.
-This classic migration of pain may not be seen in children under three years.
-This pain can be elicited through signs, which can feel sharp.
+This leads the pain to localize at the right lower quadrant.
+This classic migration of pain may not appear in children under three years.
+This pain can be triggered by a sharp pain feeling.
 Pain from appendicitis may begin as dull pain around the navel.
-After several hours, pain will usually transition towards the right lower quadrant, where it becomes localized.
+After several hours, the pain usually migrates towards the right lower quadrant, where it becomes localized.
 Symptoms include localized findings in the right iliac fossa.
 The abdominal wall becomes very sensitive to gentle pressure (palpation).
 There is pain in the sudden release of deep tension in the lower abdomen (Blumberg's sign).
 If the appendix is retrocecal (localized behind the cecum), even deep pressure in the right lower quadrant may fail to elicit tenderness (silent appendix).
 This is because the cecum, distended with gas, protects the inflamed appendix from pressure.
 Similarly, if the appendix lies entirely within the pelvis, there is typically a complete absence of abdominal rigidity.
 In such cases, a digital rectal examination elicits tenderness in the rectovesical pouch.
 Coughing causes point tenderness in this area (McBurney's point), called Dunphy's sign.